Farm Camp with Dunes Learning Center

 About Chellberg Farm: The farm was established in 1869 on a patch of forest near the Little Calumet River by a Swedish immigrant family, the Chellbergs.
 Three generations of the family lived on the farm, and over that period the farm operated as a sorghum farm, sugar maple bush, and even a dairy farm once the South Shore Line was completed.
 The National Park Service bought the farm from the Chellbergs in 1972, and restored it to a functioning 1890-1910 period farm.

 In 2016, Dunes Learning Center partnered with Indiana Dunes National Park to bring life back to the farm by reinstating resident animals.
-Dunes Learning Center, National Park Service, and a dedicated group of volunteers care for chickens, cows, goats, pigs, and turkeys, which are all part of this camp.
+Today, the National Park Service and a dedicated group of volunteers care for chickens and other animals, which are all part of this camp.

 In addition to the historical house, garden, and barns, there are two large open shelters, one enclosed shelter, and a permanent building with restrooms.
 The campers will use these areas for snack, lunch, restroom break, and in the case of inclement weather.